 Visitors Guide To The Bustling 19th Arrondissement Of Paris

 The 19th Arrondissement in Paris holds down the northeast corner of the city and contains two of its largest parks — Parc des Buttes Chaumont and the museum-and-music-filled Parc de la Villette.
 Although a good half-hour Metro ride from central Paris, the 19th Arrondissement has become a sort of cultural hub, especially with the addition of the new Philharmonie de Paris music complex.
-More on that later.
 The 19th is also about waterways, with two canals coming together from the east and north of France, that eventually spill into the Canal St Martin and head south to the Seine.

 line

-11 Great Things About The 19th Arrondissement
+12 Great Things About The 19th Arrondissement

-Parc de la Villette
+2. Parc de la Villette

 The largest park in Paris (outside of the bois, of course), Parc de la Villette has plenty of open spaces.
 The site was formerly the location of the largest meat market in France and was dotted with abattoirs.
 Today it's a much nicer place.